How to Frame a Fireplace

 Build one side of the frame and then secure it to the base.
 Then assemble the other side of the frame and secure it to the base as well.
 Join both sides together with an adjoining stud secured over top.
 Again this is where the mantel will be attached.

 How to Frame the Top Section of the Fireplace

 You need to carefully measure the height to the ceiling from the top of the lower frame section.
-You will need to build the upper frame about a half inch shorter.
-The framing is built in the same manner of the lower section and base.
+You will need to build the upper frame about a half-inch shorter.
+The framing is built in the same manner as the lower section and base.
 Measure and cut 2" x 3" spruce studs and fasten into rectangles of desired height.